RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Evaluation-Board/Datasheet/README.md

 ##### Solar Panel Connector

-The pin definition of RAK4260 Evaluation Board solar panel connector is shown in the table below.
+The pin definition of the RAK4260 Evaluation Board solar panel connector is shown in the table below.
-The matching connector for the solar panel wires is an [JST ZHR-2 1.5mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=287)
+The matching connector for the solar panel wires is an [JST ZHR-2 1.5&nbsp;mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=287)

 | **Pin** | **Pin Name** | **Description**               |
 | ------- | ------------ | ----------------------------- |